ride-sd/slacktivist/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Whether you're adding new initiatives, fixing bugs, or improving the user experience, your help makes local democracy more accessible.

+**Want to add a new initiative?** See our [Contributing Guide](CONTRIBUTING.md) for step-by-step instructions on using the initiative template and submitting a pull request.

 **Questions?** Open an issue or reach out to the maintainers.